Dinosaur exhibit with lifelike T-Rex opens at LI children's museum

 No parent would like to see their child’s head in the jaws of a dinosaur — unless, of course, it’s to take a fun photo with a T-Rex at the new dinosaur exhibit at the Long Island Children’s Museum in Garden City.

 "Age of the Dinosaurs" has brought lifelike animatronic dinosaurs roaming into the museum that move their heads, open their mouths and roar.
-Kids will see a Tyrranosaurus Rex, a protoceratops, an apatosaurus, a stegosaurus, a chasmosaurus.
+Kids will see a Tyrannosaurus rex, a Protoceratops, an Apatosaurus, a Stegosaurus, a Chasmosaurus.

 "He loved, loved, loved it," says Kristy Imperiale, 39, a stay-at-home mother from Port Washington, of her son, Connor, 4.
 "He was touching the tongue; he was touching the teeth.
 My husband lifted him up to touch the scales."